FAIMS/kmlExporter/README.md

+## KML Exporter

 # About this exporter:
-This exporter was created for the previous version of FAIMS (v1.0) and in later versions became a core-part of the ‘Generalised Exporter’, the default exporter of the **FAIMS Mobile** server.
-The exporter outputs geospatial data (points, lines, polygons) in the form of Shapefile, together with associated metadata and relations.
+This exports exports module data as csvs and a single kmz file, including images.

 ## Authorship:
-This exporter was co-developed by Brian Ballsun-Stanton at the FAIMS Project, Department of Ancient History, Macquarie University.
+This exporter was developed by Brian Ballsun-Stanton at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
 Development of this module was funded by ARC LE140100151, FAIMS: Transforming archaeological research through digital technologies